 Transplant seedlings after the last frost date in spring when there is no danger of freezing temperatures that may damage the tender seedlings.
 When setting transplants in the garden, space them at least 12 inches apart.
 Take care not to set the transplants any deeper than they were growing in their pots so that you do not bury the crown, which can lead to rot.
 If you start French sorrel from seed or if your plants self-sow, thin the seedlings to this same distance apart.

 In What Zone Does French Sorrel Grow Best?

 Although French sorrel grows as a perennial in USDA plant hardiness zones 5 through 9, gardeners in colder zones can grow it as an annual.
 Plants grown in the warmer zones may tend to bolt quicker.
 "Bolting" means they'll send up flower stalks that produce seeds, which may cause leaf production to decline.
-However, if you remove these flower spikes, plants will continue to produce lots of leaves for harvest.
+However, if you remove these flower spikes, plants might continue to produce leaves for harvest.

 One cultivar that does not produce seeds, which means it won't bolt, is 'Profusion' (Rumex scutatus 'Profusion').
 By not producing seeds, 'Profusion' fulfills its name by continuing to produce lots of leaves all season long.

 In cooler regions or marginal areas within French sorrel's hardiness range, you may want to protect early transplants from frost injury with floating row covers or other lightweight fabric.
 Uncover plants in the morning when temperatures rise above freezing and cover them again before sundown.